 Wild Calla is a native erect perennial that is semi-aquatic growing 5 to 10 inches high.

 The leaves emerge first and are all basal, rising from the rhizome.
 They are green, large, somewhat waxy and heart shaped with a pointed tip and with a 2 to 6 inch stalk.
 Leaf veins are curved, parallel and ascending.
 Leaf margins are frequently incurved toward the mid-rib.

-The inflorescence is a separate flowering stem rising from the rhizome.
+The inflorescence is a separate flowering stem rising from the rhizome (a scape).
 The flower stalk is usually shorter than the upright leaves.
 It has a knob shaped 1 to 2 inch spadix covered with tiny yellow-greenish flowers that are partly surrounded by a white open oval to elliptic spathe.
 Occasionally plants have been found with two or three spathes.

 Flowers are mostly bisexual and have from 9 to 12 stamens, but sometimes 6, that are of two types - outer stamens with broad filaments and inner stamens with narrow filaments.
 Each ovary of the female part has from 6 to 9 ovules.